About the Nation's Report Card

 The Nation’s Report CardTM informs the public about the academic achievement of elementary and secondary students in the United States.
 Report cards communicate the findings of the National Assessment of Educational Progress (NAEP), a continuing and nationally representative measure of achievement in various subjects over time.
 The Nation’s Report Card compares performance among states, urban districts, public and private schools, and student demographic groups.

-Detailed information about the reading assessment and mathematics assessment and the procedures used by the NAEP program for sampling, data collection, data analysis, and reporting is available.
+Detailed information about the sampling, data collection, data analysis, and reporting procedures used by the NAEP program as part of the science assessment is available.